Fitting a new set of brake pads is a nice, simple Saturday-morning kind of job… except it’s not! It’s turned into a giant turd of a job.

 The problem was excessive black paint on the metal pad arms, right where they meet the carrier rail.

-The solution is simple, check your pads for excessive paint and, using a small file, remove the paint from the metal pad arms, file a little, and test.
-Removing too much material will cause the pad to become loose in the carrier, and that will cause brake noise.
+The solution is simple: check your pads for excess paint, use a small file to remove it from the metal pad arms, file a little more, and test.
+Removing too much material will cause the pad to become loose in the carrier, leading to brake noise.

 The pads should be snug in the rail but not tight.
 When you’re happy with the fit, use a small amount of copper grease to keep things moving smoothly.